 Painful Contractions And Pushing

 Try staying in upright position, leaning forward when contractions happen.
 Remaining on the bed may cause painful contractions and a longer labor.
 Use pillows and cushions for support.
 Ask your partner to give you a gentle massage on the back.
 If you are tired, rest your head and arms on a birthing ball or pillows.
-When pushing, be on all fours
+When pushing, be on all fours or in a squatting position.

 Every labor experience is different, and each one is equally unpredictable.
 The key is to remain calm and relaxed.
 Remember, nature has given you the power and ability to give birth—everything will be fine in the end.